 There are 5 major areas in every home.
 And no matter how big or how old, they are always the same:

-These 5 areas make up our Major-Items Inspection and form the basis of our discussion at the end of every Electrical systems inspection because they not only mean the most to me, but to everyone else who’s ever bought a home.
+These 5 areas also make up our Major-Items Inspection and form the basis of our discussion at the end of every Electrical systems inspection because they not only mean the most to me, but to everyone else who’s ever bought a home.

 Depending on the age, a Kansas City home will either have 60-amp, 100-amp, or 200-amp service.
 There are also a few unsafe main electrical panels (breaker boxes) in circulation and a small chance you could end up with aluminum wiring (which isn’t usually as scary as it sounds).